JuanTarrio/rebvo/README.md

 #### Basic configs in rebvo GlobalConfig

-This things you have to configure in order for the system to work.
+The things you have to configure in order for the system to work.

 -- CameraDevice: the v4l2 camera device